elbbeele/cse15l-lab-reports/lab-report-4-week-7.md

 ### Step 9: Type ":wq"
 ![Image](https://elbbeele.github.io/cse15l-lab-reports/step9VIM.png)

-  For this step, you are saving your progress and exiting out of vim.
+  This step is for when you are completely done with all the changes you want to make on your file.
+You can save your progress and exit out of vim by using this step.
 Once you exit out of vim, you will see your terminal again like the photo above.

 ## Part 2